drojaazu/suddendesu/content/entry/happy-birthday/index.md

 As discussed above, the original SUDDEN DESU tumblr blog was not laser focused on retrogames and emulation and digital history and such, but also covered some of my other core interests, like Japanese music, old anime, 80's aesthetics, and so on.
 The switch to digital archaeology and analysis/research happened organically.

 I'd like to broaden the scope a little bit going forward.
 Maybe not a return to the non-technical topics like music and anime, but definitely more content that is less literally digital while still being related to retrogaming history and culture.
 For example, on twitter ([where I remain quite active](https://twitter.com/suddendesu)), I visited [several Sega game centers](https://twitter.com/suddendesu/status/1594220250064883714) before they were [re-wrapped into bland GiGO locations](https://twitter.com/suddendesu/status/1592381395108007936), documenting [how they looked and felt before they disappeared](https://twitter.com/suddendesu/status/1583356099910336513).
 I've also been collecting lots of (occasionally [very expensive](https://twitter.com/suddendesu/status/1697586267712852152)) retro [pamphlets](https://twitter.com/suddendesu/status/1756676659489726823), [booklets](https://twitter.com/suddendesu/status/1716859435065454686), [tickets](https://twitter.com/suddendesu/status/1787733380152586632) and [other ephemera](https://twitter.com/suddendesu/status/1526390099599978497) and have been scanning it for the good of the community.
-While not directly related to disassemblies and data analysis, it very much falls within the spectrum of retro gaming history.
+While not directly related to disassemblies and data analysis, it very much falls within the spectrum of retrogame history.

 ![The release of RE:Sonic was almost my first time running a dōjin booth at a Japanese convention!](img/resonic.jpeg)

-instantSonic and I also released [RE:Sonic the Hedgehog last year](https://twitter.com/instantSonic/status/1595605671814348803), a 90's style [dōjin art disc](https://twitter.com/suddendesu/status/1669737652093071362) that runs on the Sega Mega CD.
+InstantSonic and I also released [RE:Sonic the Hedgehog last year](https://twitter.com/instantSonic/status/1595605671814348803), a 1990's style [dōjin art disc](https://twitter.com/suddendesu/status/1669737652093071362) that runs on the Sega Mega CD.
 And I have some long neglected projects related to [coding for the NEC PC-FXGA](https://www.youtube.com/watch?v=u63NBJY8JZQ); "emulating" [communication over the Mega Drive modem](https://www.youtube.com/watch?v=jx7iQDyfLCA); and [working with the Wondermega MIDI port](https://www.youtube.com/watch?v=yOZa-utU7sA).

-This kind of content should really be in a short form blog post where it can be found and referenced easily rather than lost in a sea of tweets.
-(And that's not even considering the seemingly tenuous and chaotic state of that service these days.)

-So I'll be converting some of my twitter "greatest hits" into articles and there will be some shorter posts regarding things like scans or project updates.
-I also have a couple good ideas for original articles that aren't directly related to data analysis...
+This kind of content should really be in a blog post where it can be found and referenced easily rather than lost in a sea of tweets.
+So I'll be converting some of my Twitter "greatest hits" into articles and there will be some shorter posts regarding things like scans or project updates.

 ## And Maybe More...?